NunoDuarte/DexterousHands/README.md

+# This a detached fork of the original work.
+Please check the original work for the oficial release.
+This repo has my updates/trials.

-# Bi-DexHands: Bimanual Dexterous Manipulation via Reinforcement Learning
+## Bi-DexHands: Bimanual Dexterous Manipulation via Reinforcement Learning
 <img src="assets/image_folder/coverv3.jpg" width="1000" border="1"/>

 ****